jordirocha/MyMovieList/README.md

 # MyMovieList
-Application on you'll be able to add your watched movies in a list
+Application on you'll be able to add your watched movies in a list.

 ## Features
 - listing movies from movie api